Gain a Competitive Edge

-The program leverages the strengths of the Rotman School, ranked in the global top five for research, according to the Financial Times.
-Rotman is located on the central University of Toronto campus in downtown Toronto, just blocks away from Bay Street and Canada’s financial and commercial centre.
+The program leverages the strengths of the Rotman School, located on the central University of Toronto campus in downtown Toronto, just blocks away from Bay Street and Canada’s financial and commercial centre.
 The program takes advantage of the depth of accounting expertise at the School as well as its long-standing commitment to professional accounting education.

 Location: Gain a full-campus experience in downtown Toronto at the historic St. George campus of the University of Toronto, just blocks away from Bay Street.

 Professional Network: Classes made up of top accounting students from across Canada, and all three University of Toronto campuses, allow you to build a professional network that will help you succeed long after graduation.

 World-Class Faculty: Rotman’s accounting faculty conduct cutting edge research in financial and managerial accounting, assurance, taxation, and related fields in financial economics.

 Appropriate undergraduate degree